Expansion joints in hyperbolic manifolds: Introduction

 The specific example of $ B^n$ is just a convenient setting for describing our methods that is complex enough to show most of the interesting features, and in the final section of the paper we describe a more general kind of expansion joint: \begin{mainthm}[\zcref{thm:concave_lens}] There exists a polyhedral substructure $ \mc{L} $, which can be detected locally in a hyperbolic $3$-manifold and which deformation-retracts onto an embedded geodesic surface, that acts as an expansion joint.
 That is, its existence in a manifold $M$ allows the construction of a smooth path of cone manifold structures on $ M $ that, in the limit, deforms a family of rank $2$ cusps into a family of embedded thrice-punctured spheres, without modifying the hyperbolic structure of $ M $ away from $ \mc{L} $. \end{mainthm} As an application of \zcref{thm:main2}, we show in \zcref{prp:fal} that all holonomy groups of fully augmented link complements can be obtained by taking an infinite covolume Kleinian group and continuously deforming a parabolic element through infinite order elliptics until it becomes the identity in such a way that all intermediate groups are holonomy groups of cone manifolds with no unexpected singularities.
 This exhibits every fully augmented link group as the starting point of a smooth arc embedded inside some character variety, parameterising controlled indiscrete groups, that ends on the boundary of a nontrivial quasiconformal deformation space.
+Since every link in $ \Sph^3 $ arises as a Dehn filling of a fully augmented link, by applying the same techniques as \zcref{cor:unknotting_tunnel} we obtain cone deformations for pinched negatively curved metrics on all hyperbolic links in $ \Sph^3 $ that join them to a pinched metric on an infinite-volume-hyperbolisable $3$-manifold.

 In order for the paper to be self-contained we include, in \zcref{sec:poincare}, a version of the Poincar\'e polyhedron theorem for cone manifolds which is well-known but to the best of our knowledge does not appear explicitly in the literature.
 We also indicate how to write down Maskit combination theorems for cone manifold holonomy groups.
 This is an important tool in our general programme to apply the theory of Kleinian groups to well-behaved indiscrete subgroups of $\PSL(2,\C) $ in order to join different islands of discreteness in the character variety.